Site Map

 Radioimmunotherapy may be used in some cases.
 This involves linking a radioactive substance to an antibody that targets the cancerous cells and injecting the substance into the body.

 A type of chemotherapy called targeted therapy may be tried.
-It uses a drug to focus on specific targets (molecules) in or on cancer cells.
-Using these targets, the drug disables the cancer cells so they cannot spread.
+It uses a medicine to focus on specific targets (molecules) in or on cancer cells.
+Using these targets, the medicine disables the cancer cells so they cannot spread.

 High-dose chemotherapy may be given when NHL recurs or fails to respond to the first treatment administered.
 This is followed by an autologous stem cell transplant (using your own stem cells) to rescue the bone marrow after the high-dose chemotherapy.
 Stem cells from donors can also be used.
 With certain types of NHL, these treatment steps are used at first remission to try and achieve a cure.
 CAR-T cell therapy (a form of immunotherapy) can be used if lymphoma comes back or does not respond to other treatments.